|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 A large group of forty or more Japanese aircraft were sighted and the P-38s climbed to 20,000', released their drop tanks and dove to attack roughly a dozen A6M Zeros.
 This P-38 was last seen in a dive at 2,000' off Cape Ward Hunt chasing an enemy fighter over the sea east of Buna by 1st Lt.
 Babel.

 When this aircraft failed to return, Hagan was officially reported Missing In Action (MIA).

 Also lost are P-40N 42-104991 (MIA), P-38H 42-66743 (MIA), P-38H 42-66836 (rescued), P-38H "We Dood It" 42-66908 (survived).

 Hagan was officially declared dead the day the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal, Purple Heart, posthumously.
+Hagen is memorialized at Manila American Cemetery on the tablets of the missing.